kokeliang/discord_bot_smartproxy/README.md

 # discord_bot_smartproxy
 This project shows you how to make a discord bot with python and how to send message or file with discord bot

-write your Discord Token in .env file
+maysure write your Discord Token in .env file